 OSPA now has around 2,500 members, of whom nearly a quarter live outside Britain.
 They include widows, and wives.
-Membership of OSPA is open to all former HMOCS officers and their widows, and other people with similar service.
-Non-pensioners, and anyone having a personal or professional interest in the work or activities of the Colonial Service or in colonial life and times generally, are also welcome as Associate members, and these are a growing number.
+Membership of OSPA has been - and still is - open to all former HMOCS officers and their widows, and other people with similar service.
+Non-pensioners, and anyone having a personal or professional interest in the work or activities of the Colonial Service or in colonial life and times generally, are also welcome as Associate members.

 OSPA also represents people who served the governments of Southern Rhodesia, the Central African Federation and the Anglo-Egyptian Sudan, which were not administered by HMOCS.
 Widows are also included.
 HMOCS included members of the Colonial Audit Service and Queen Elizabeth’s Colonial Nursing Service which had previously been distinct from the regular colonial services.

-The pensions issues have now mostly been resolved, though some are still live, and others may yet arise.
+The pensions issues have now mostly been resolved, though some still require attention.
 OSPA now focuses more on spreading a better understanding of what the Colonial Service/HMOCS was, who its members were, what they did, why and how they did it, and to what effect.
 More generally, what was their life like?
 OSPA believes that this information ought to be out on public record, in many different ways, so that people today and those of tomorrow can know about and have access to first-hand evidence of how the colonial territories were governed and developed during the colonial phase of the 20th century, especially after 1945.
 To this end, OSPA publishes a bi-annual journal – the Overseas Pensioner, and has organized a series of Witness Seminars and Conferences, the transcripts of which add to the public record and are available to purchase through the OSPA office.